merlin1649/caip-triton/v2/simple_setup/README.md

 Go to the Notebook [console](https://console.cloud.google.com/ai-platform/notebooks/instances?_ga=2.230420892.1299696707.1591948252-1008316514.1591948252).
 When the Notebook server is ready, click the `OPEN UPYTERLAB` link.

 Finally, clone this repo into the Notebook instance.
+For the rest of this lab, we will be using a guided notebook.